3 Ways to Make Responsible Product Policy for a Diverse World

-In early 2013, I was newly married and had just left a contract role so that I could start my immigration process to the U.K. “If you’re going to stay with us for a few months,” my father insisted, “you can’t just slack off—find some work!”
+In early 2013, newly married, I left a contract role so that I could start my immigration process to the U.K. “If you’re going to stay with us for a few months,” my father insisted, “you can’t just slack off—find some work!”
 Shortly after, I was developing a mobile application for a small London agency that just happened to use Salesforce.

 I had experience using many different software platforms, and, backed by that knowledge, I pieced together my understanding of Salesforce through trial and error.
 The Trailblazer Community and the Salesforce Developer forum made it easy to find answers online whenever I got stuck.